Blood and Body Fluid Precautions

 Here are some steps to take if you are exposed to blood and body fluids.

 - Wash your hands immediately after any exposure to blood or body fluids, even if you wear gloves.

-- If you get splashed in the eyes, nose, or mouth, flush with water.
+- Flush with water if you get splashed in the eyes, nose, or mouth.